 This article applies to those considering Ibogaine as a treatment for addictions to alcohol, methamphetamine, Adderall, crack, cocaine, tobacco, or other non-opiate based addictions.

-In the past, Experience Ibogaine has seen impressive results from many individuals struggling with these types of addictions.
-However, results are varied—often based on the individual and what they are trying to get out of their personal Ibogaine treatment experience.
+In the past, Experience Ibogaine has seen impressive results when treating addicts who are struggling with these types of addictions.
+However, these results are varied—often based on the individual and what they are trying to get out of their personal Ibogaine treatment experience.

-These two methods are what make Ibogaine treatment such a unique alternative to other, more traditional, forms of addiction treatment.
+These two factors are what make Ibogaine treatment such a unique alternative to other, more traditional, forms of addiction treatment.
+But first, let’s get a clear understanding of how addiction works in the brain.

 How Addiction Changes the Brain

-When an addict begins using drugs or alcohol on a regular basis, the brain begins changing the way that it functions in order to accommodate the new level of chemicals—like Serotonin and Dopamine—that the brain is receiving.
+When an addict begins using drugs or alcohol on a regular basis, the brain begins changing the way that it functions in order to accommodate the new level of chemicals that the brain is receiving.

 Each drug works differently.
 However, the net effect is often the same.